- Oops!Something went wrong.Please try again later.

 What's Driving the Outperformance?

 Northrop Grumman may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

-Northrop Grumman has a Value Score of B. The stock's Growth and Momentum Scores are A and D, respectively, giving the company a VGM Score of A.
+Northrop Grumman has a Value Score of A. The stock's Growth and Momentum Scores are C and F, respectively, giving the company a VGM Score of B.

 We also need to consider the stock's Zacks Rank, as this supersedes any trend on the style score front.
 Fortunately, Northrop Grumman currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Northrop Grumman fits the bill.
-Thus, it seems as though Northrop Grumman shares could have potential in the weeks and months to come.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Northrop Grumman passes the test.
+Thus, it seems as though Northrop Grumman shares could have a bit more room to run in the near term.

 How Does Northrop Grumman Stack Up to the Competition?

-Shares of Northrop Grumman have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also impressive, including Leidos Holdings (LDOS), L3Harris Technologies (LHX), and Lockheed Martin (LMT), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of Northrop Grumman have been rising, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also impressive, including Textron (TXT), General Dynamics (GD), and Huntington Ingalls Industries (HII), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report